DBSE-teaching/isee2019-TeamMachine/docs/_posts/2019-07-02-Reflections.md

 * Attaining programming skills.

-* Improvement is presentation skills.
+* Improvement in presentation skills.

 * Understanding Agile method and how project management works.

 * Gaining knowlede in adapting to customer needs.

-* Familiar with github which was really great.
+* Familiarity with github which was really great.

 To know more about our app and to download it, please visit our next blog which is coming up shortly!!